 While it was not a commercial success—it had already been remaindered by the time Cummings won the prestigious Dial Poetry Award in 1925—most critics greeted it as something unique.
 In a roundup review of World War I novels in 1926 F. Scott Fitzgerald singled it out: “Of all the work by young men who have sprung up since 1920 one book survives—The Enormous Room by E. E. Cummings.
 Those few who cause books to live have not been able to endure the thought of its immortality.”

 Reviewing a reissue of the book in 1995, Samuel Hynes wrote:

 . . . as jail literature it is moving, funny, endlessly interesting.
 But it is as an early American modernist text that it is most touching.
 It is our modernism when young: lively, energetic, playful, both overwritten and underwritten, endlessly confident in what a new art of prose could do, at that point in history when our brash nation thrust itself forward into the great confusion of the world after the war.Of related interest:

 - Daily Art Fixx has an appreciation of E. E. Cummings the artist

 - Zoe in Wonderland also posted an appreciation of The Enormous Room

-- The entry on Cummings on poets.org includes links to several of his best-known poems and his essay “A Brief Guide to Modernism”
+- The entry on Cummings on poets.org includes links to several of his best-known poems and to an essay for readers new to poetry from his era, “A Brief Guide to Modernism”

 - Notable American Unitarians has posted Malcolm Cowley's profile of Cummings